Tests and procedures used to diagnose familial Mediterranean fever include:

 If you have signs and symptoms of familial Mediterranean fever, you may begin by seeing your family doctor.
 You may be referred to a doctor who specializes in inflammatory diseases (rheumatologist).

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to arrive prepared.
+Because appointments can be brief, and because there's often a lot to discuss, it's a good idea to arrive prepared.
 Here's some information to help you get ready for your appointment.

 What you can do